vatsal-bhakodia/smriti-ai/README.md

 💬 **Multimodal Interface**
 Use it on web, and soon — on WhatsApp & mobile apps too!

+## Project Architecture

+Smriti AI is built on a modern, modular stack to handle conversational AI tasks efficiently.
+The core components work together as follows:

+- **🌐 FastAPI:** Serves as the high-performance web framework for the API server.
+It handles all incoming HTTP requests, manages endpoints (e.g., `/upload`, `/chat`), and returns responses.
+All server-side logic is located in the `smriti_ai/server/` directory.

+- **🧠 LlamaIndex:** This is the core data framework that powers the Retrieval-Augmented Generation (RAG) pipeline.
+It is responsible for:
+  - **Data Ingestion:** Processing and chunking documents and websites.
+  - **Indexing:** Creating vector embeddings from the data chunks.
+  - **Querying:** Finding the most relevant context from the knowledge base to answer a user's question.

+- **💾 Qdrant:** Acts as the specialized vector database.
+When documents are indexed, the resulting vector embeddings are stored in Qdrant.
+Its job is to perform ultra-fast similarity searches to retrieve the context that LlamaIndex needs to formulate an answer.

 ---

 ## 👥 Who Is It For?